GaryBoone/cuda_optimizer/README.md

 ```

 Test:

 ```bash
   $ ./build/tests/test_app
 ```

 Run:

 ```bash
   $ ./build/src/cuda_optimizer
 ```

 The output is long, so it's useful to capture the output for review:

 ```bash
 $ ./build/src/cuda_optimizer | tee /tmp/cuda_optimizer_out.txt
 $ less /tmp/cuda_optimizer_out.txt
 ```

 ## Optimization

 Groups of kernels can be created in the Optimizer and run as a set to make
 comparisons.
 For example, to compare strided vs unstrided variations of a
-Euclidian Distance kernel, we can do:
+Euclidean Distance kernel, we can do:

 ```c++
   // Make an optimizer for the DistKernelFunc.